TheBlckbird/Cygnus/Readme.md

 ## Plans for the future

-The finished language should look something like this, but I don’t think I’ll get that far:
+The finished language should look something like the following, but I don’t think I’ll get that far.
+Any changes to this sample code are welcome.

 ```
 print => #{